maladon/docs/CONTRIBUTING.md

 ```
 ---
-title: UDP Single Shot
+title: Introduction
-template: two-column
+template: default
 ---
 ```

-There are two variables that are currently supported. `title` is used to set the HTML title tag in the template. `template` is used to set the HTML template that is used, it can either be set to "two-column" or "default" (which is the default).
+There are two variables that are currently supported. `title` is used to set the HTML title tag in the template. `template` is used to set the HTML template that is used, it can be "default" (which is the default).

 Frontmatter is optional.